 God did not intend for mankind, so soon after the flood, to concentrate his population in a few choice areas.
 Yet, what we find not long after the flood is mankind concentrating his population in the land of Shinar so that he could build a high tower (see Genesis 11).

-Why build such a tower?
-The reasoning man used, according to the Bible, is "let us build us a city and a tower . . .and let us establish a name for ourselves, lest we be scattered upon the face of the whole earth" (Genesis 11:4).
+Why build the tower of Babel?
+The reasoning man used, according to the Bible, is "let us build us a city and a tower . . . and let us establish a name for ourselves, lest we be scattered upon the face of the whole earth" (Genesis 11:4).
 Such an act was in clear defiance to God and his will that humans travel to other continents and populate all the earth.

 God's solution to man's rebelliousness was to force him to speedily migrate to other continents before rising waters made them separate and travel to them incredibly harder.